 - Cut pumpkin shapes from the orange felt.
 Press onto the white felt board.

 - Cut out noses, eyes, teeth, mouths and eyebrows from the other colors.

 - Give the pumpkins scary looks, fun faces or goofy expressions.
 See the video above for more ideas.

-Bringing family together is one of the best things about fall.
-Once you’ve tried one of these fall DIY crafts with your kids, you’ll want to do all three.
-When you’re ready to have fun and celebrate autumn, The Home Depot delivers online orders when and where you need them.
+Bringing people together is one of the best things about fall.
+Once you’ve tried one of these fall DIY crafts with kids, you’ll want to do all three.
+When you’re ready to get the supplies for DIY projects that celebrate autumn, The Home Depot delivers online orders when and where you need them.